We are engaged before or when a situation becomes too complex, sensitive, or consequential for standard management or traditional advisory.

 Across the United States and Europe, this work has repeatedly included the formation and operation of independent companies established specifically to resolve complex operational, legal, and reputational challenges.

-While most engagements are confidential, the following represents work in the public domain:
+The following represents work in the public domain:

 Engaged by c-suite to resolve a critical operational and labor crisis at a Fortune 50 European automotive group's primary U.S. Mid-Atlantic gateway, 157Global's leadership stood up and operated an independent port processing company from ground zero—restructuring the local Teamsters labor rider to establish management authority, directly employing and overseeing a 300-person union workforce, implementing all quality and compliance systems, and assuming full P&L responsibility with capital authority.